epicderek/AppDevelopment/README.md

                     Profile pro = Profile.processProfile(String name);

-According to a statistics of the contact informations scanned from a userand  their resultant storage as Profile Objects, it is shown that
+According to a statistics of the contact informations scanned from a user and  their resultant storage as Profile Objects, it is shown that

                                         Inputed Profile Information 45917 pieces
                                            Outputed Profile Objects 1902 pieces